 It’s almost impossible to visit both places in one day with public transportation.
 From Ljubljana, you can take a train to Divaca, the town next to the Škocjan Caves, but then you will need to walk 3 km (35 minutes) to get to the caves.
 As far as I know, there are no public transportation options that connect the Škocjan Caves with Predjama Castle.

 With a rental car, you have a lot more freedom and flexibility.
 Plus, you can use the car to visit places like Lake Bled and Lake Bohinj and to drive the Vršič Pass.

 Tours to Predjama Castle, the Škocjan Caves, and Postojna Cave

 If you do not have a rental car, there are tours that start in Ljubljana and visit Predjama Castle, the Škocjan Caves, Postojna Cave, Piran and/or Lake Bled.

 You can visit the Škocjan Caves and Predjama Castle in either order, but I am starting with the Škocjan Caves because that is what we did.
 Our day started on the Istrian Peninsula in Croatia.
 In the early morning, we checked out of our hotel near Porec and drove an hour and a half to get to the Škocjan Caves.

 From Piran, it is a 45-minute drive and from Ljubljana it is a one hour drive.

 There are three options to tour the Škocjan Caves.

 The main caves can only be visited on a tour.
-Called “Through the Underground Canyon” on the Škocjan Caves website, the main tour takes about 2 hours.
+Called “Visit of the Skocjan Caves” on the Škocjan Caves website, the main tour takes about 2 hours.
 On this tour, you will walk 3 km.